 - Download the OSGi Alliance Trademark License Agreement.

 - Send executed license agreement to the OSGi Alliance Executive Director.

 - Send email and physical address contact information for 2 or more of the charter members to the OSGi Alliance Executive Director.

 - Special OSGi users’ group/forum graphic logo: after the license agreement is executed, the OSGi Alliance will then create versions of the special logo for your users’ group/forum.

 - Announcements / marketing: work with OSGi Alliance representatives to create announcements and participation in events.

 The OSGi Alliance is a non-profit corporation with primary offices in San Ramon California.
-As part of its charter, the OSGi Alliance conducts marketing programs to promote the OSGi Service Platform and maintains the OSGi product compliance program.
+As part of its charter, the OSGi Alliance conducts marketing programs to promote OSGi technology and maintains the OSGi certification and enabled programs, amongst other activities.

 In support of these programs, the OSGi Alliance has registered the trademark, “OSGi” in many countries.
 For mutual benefit, we ask all OSGi users’ groups and users’ forums to properly use the OSGi trademark and logos.
 See the OSGi Alliance Trademark Policy for more information on proper usage of the OSGi trademarks.

 Trademark license agreement